Edwin Wolf II: Education and career

+He gave the A.S.W.
+Rosenbach Lectures in Bibliography in 1963.

+He was President of the Bibliographical Society of America from 1966-1967.

+He was the Lyell Lecturer in Bibliography in 1985-1986 and the augmented lectures were published as The Book Culture of a Colonial American City: Philadelphia Books, Bookmen, and Booksellers.

 Personal life

 Edwin Wolf II married Margaret “Peggy” Gimbel Dannenbaum in 1934.
 Together they had three children, Ellen, Anthony and Mary.
 Margaret died in a car accident in 1964.
 In 1965 he married Mary Paxson Matthews.

 Awards and recognition

 Wolf's contributions were recognized by the 1981 Philadelphia Award, established by Edward Bok and given each year to a citizen of the Philadelphia region who, during the preceding year, acted and served on behalf of the best interests of the community.